-The following message was delivered at Locust Grove Baptist Church in Murray, Kentucky on the 7th day of January 2018, during the morning service:
+The following sermon was delivered at Locust Grove Baptist Church in Murray, Kentucky on the 7th day of January 2018, during the morning service:

 Before I dive into the subject of why theological study is crucial for the Christian, I would really like to address something important.
 When you read the title of this post, you may have had certain doubts.
 You might have had one of these reactions: Theology?
 I don’t want to lose the simplicity of faith!
 Won’t I substitute thought for action?
 I mean, theology has caused divisions – theology uses big words, and it just complicates communication.
 Isn’t theology all based on speculation, and doesn’t theology major on minor truths?